 Our research shows that the best way to thank the fundraiser is by posting a message on their Facebook Fundraising wall as this means you’ve acknowledged their effort and you’re thankful for their support.
 It’s not best practice to thank them on Messenger.
 Find out more about this here.

 Next, decide on your messaging strategy.
 This will depend on how much resource you have and how many Fundraisers there are for your nonprofit.
-We’d recommend a strategy of a maximum of three messages.
-This is the most effective for thanking as it encourages them to raise more as well as encouraging them to opt in to communications with you, meaning potentially converting them into lifetime supporters.
+We’d recommend a strategy of a maximum of two messages.
+This is the most effective for thanking as it encourages them to raise more as well as providing an opportunity to encourage them to opt into communications with you (with GivePanel you can create data capture forms and include a link to these in your thanking), meaning potentially converting them into lifetime supporters.

 Here’s our two message strategy: